oVirt/ovirt-site/source/feature/gluster-swift-management.html.md

 ### Test Cases

 *   Verify Swift Status at cluster level.
-    -   Should have cluster created and rhs nodes added to it.
+    -   Should have a cluster with "gluster service" enabled created and servers attached to it.
-    -   Should have Swift Services installed in rhs nodes.
+    -   Should have gluster-swift package installed on the servers.
     -   Click on the clusters tab and select the cluster to see the status.
-    -   Verify that in the General sub tab of a cluster Gluster Swift status will be shown "DOWN" by default.
+    -   Verify that in the General sub tab of a cluster, Gluster Swift status will be shown "DOWN" by default.

 <!-- -->

 *   Verify swift status at server level.
-    -   Should have a cluster created and nodes present in it.
+    -   Should have a cluster with "gluster service" enabled created and servers attached to it.
+    -   Should have gluster-swift package installed on the servers.
     -   Click on the servers tab.
     -   Go to Gluster Swift tab.
-    -   Verify that it lists all of the following services with status of the services as "Down":
+    -   Verify that the following services are listed with status of the services as "Down":

     1.  gluster-swift-account
     2.  gluster-swift-container